Angry-Potato/go-pay-me/JOURNAL.md

 I'd like to find a UI language / framework I'm unfamiliar with, and throw a small GUI up to consume from the API.

 These might be some best laid plans, we shall see.

+## 10th May

+I remembered Google's Protobuf is a thing today.
+Could be interesting to use this to define / design an API prior to implementing it.
+Maybe look at other service contract systems like Pact.

+After looking in more detail at Protobuf, and Pact, it still looks like a swagger / openapi API design document is the best choice for this project because swagger / openapi is specifically about documenting APIs for human readers.

+It looks like it's possible to generate a swagger JSON file from scratch, then convert this file to AsciiDoc, and convert _that_ file to PDF.